-21. Are consumer policies subject to restrictions?
+21. Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 According to Article 3 VersVG, policyholders have the right of withdrawal in case insurance companies breach certain obligations to provide information as especially provided in the VersAG.